Simon McKeon AO

 Simon McKeon is Executive Chairman of Macquarie Group’s Melbourne office and specialises in mergers and acquisitions.

 He was the 2011 Australian of the Year.

 Simon has degrees in Law and Commerce from the University of Melbourne and prior to joining Macquarie, practised as a solicitor with Blake Dawson Waldron in Sydney.
 He is a Fellow of the Australian Institute of Company Directors and was the 2011 ABF Australian Banking Ambassador of the Year.

 In 2010, Simon was appointed by the Federal Government as the Chairman of CSIRO.

-He is Chairman of the Federal Government's Panel conducting a Strategic Review of Health and Medical Research.
+He was Chairman of the Federal Government’s Panel conducting a Strategic Review of Health and Medical Research during 2012.

 He is an Australia Day Ambassador for the Victorian Government.